 By replacing the epi-fluorescence insert of the microscope, which usually connects to external light sources, and replacing it with a special SIM illumination insert, which is dedicated for the specific microscope stand.

-By connecting to the epi-fluorescence insert of the microscope, which usually connects to external light sources, if the optical quality allows to do that, this again would be the maximum flexible solution, because the SIM illumination would then just connect like other light sources to the epi-fluorescence input.
+By connecting to the epi-fluorescence insert of the microscope, which usually connects to external light sources, if the optical quality allows to do that, this again would be the maximum flexible solution, because the SIM illumination would then just connect like other light sources to the epi-fluorescence input and can possibly even be switched to by existing flip-mirror technology.
 Both solution would allow to use the optical filter system in place, and would be the most flexible in terms of spectral combinations.
 But they require better information of the mechanical structure and optical parameters of the “to be used microscope for optimization”, therefore this solution is maximum optimized for a specific microscope brand.

 SIM Detection – Camera